SiddharthMantri/stuart-challenge/readme.md

     - On successful submission, a toaster appears and the map resets
     - Toast can be cleared by clicking on it
     - Bonus completed, toast disappears after 5 seconds
+- Step 5
+    - Expanded on this below in the last section

 ### Development choices / Creative liberties

 - Specifically not used `redux` or `react-redux` in this application.
 I feel that by writing my own state hooks and provider, i've reduced the size of the application compared to if I'd have used `redux`.
 - In interest of time, I've used Material-UI but if I had enough time to implement a flexbox grid, I'd have created my own
 - I decided against using a ready-made library for Google Maps in React.
 This was done more as a challenge to myself as well as showcasing what is possible without adding a whole bunch of boilerplate code.
 - The design specifications did not specify a width for the address card.
 So I have set it as 25% of the container on large screens with it scaling up to 100% of the container on smaller screens.
 - The Map itself has been centered to roughly the center of the two addresses that are valid for this scenario.
-To expand this app, I would keep the map to scale between the two points when added to the map
+To expand this app, I would keep the map to scale between the two points when added to the map.
+- Disabled all interaction with the map for a user.
+Did this as it isn't required in this case but it could be added without issues

 ### Testing strategy